NishantGore/note-handler/README.md

 Steps:
   1. Ensure that the latest version of node.js is installed.
-  2. Go to notes-node directory in the command prompt.
+  2. Go to extracted directory in the command prompt.
   3. Run "npm install" (without the quotes).
   4. Run the app by using "node app.js".